 Still Lives was produced in collaboration with the Finnish National Museum.
 Some of the featured objects belong to the museum’s ethnographic collection, some are constructed by the artist herself.
 The animation has toured over 50 film and art festivals and won several prizes, including the grand prize at Fredrikstad Animation Festival, the largest animation festival of the Nordic region.

 Elli Vuorinen (b.
 1985) is an animation artist who lives and works on her farm in Piikkiö, Finland.
 Her works often balance between the surreal, the delightful and the uncanny.
 Although Vuorinen’s animations often contain a humorous streak, they explore sombre themes such as melancholia, loneliness and hope.
 Vuorinen graduated as animation director from the Turku Arts Academy in 2011.
 Her media include large-size puppet animations, drawn animations and installations.
 Her previous six films have been screened in dozens of international festivals and they have won numerous awards.

 This exhibition is supported by the Finnish Ministry of Education and Culture and Arts Promotion Centre Finland.
-Sound design and display technology are by Jani Lehto.
+Sound design is by Jani Lehto.
 A cinema version of the video has been produced by Pyjama Films with support from the Promotion Centre for Audiovisual Culture, the Finnish Film Foundation and Arts Promotion Centre Finland.